SK-EID/smart-id-java-client/README.md

 client.setTrustStore(trustStore);
 ```

-## Dynamic link flows
+## Dynamic-link flows

-Dynamic link flows are more secure way to make sure user that started the authentication or signing is in control of the device or in the proximity of the device.
+Dynamic-link flows are more secure way to make sure user that started the authentication or signing is in control of the device or in the proximity of the device.
 More info available here https://sk-eid.github.io/smart-id-documentation/rp-api/3.0.3/dynamic_link_flows.html

 ### Dynamic-link authentication session